 In the event that no eligible request for the Kapfer Research Award is received in a given year, no award may be granted, and that year’s earnings on the fund will be added to the principal of the fund.

 The goals of the Kapfer Research Award include the following:

-New deadlines have recently been enacted by the Committee.
+Generally, all supporting documents are to be submitted to the Office of the Provost by the last week of September.
 Specific dates can be found on the deadlines web page.
-Generally, the application and all supporting documents are to be submitted to the Office of the Provost by the last week of October and include several basic elements:
+The application must include several basic elements: